-- SoftPanel DashBoard Port the local and NAT network port that the switcher is listening on for the SoftPanel. - RossTalk Server Port the network port that the switcher is listening on for RossTalk commands. - TSL UMD 3.1 Server Port the network port that the switcher is listening on for TSL UMD commands - TSL UMD 5 Server Port the network port that the switcher is listening on for TSL UMD commands - Temperature status of the ambient temperature in the frame. - CPU Temperature (C) the temperature of the frame CPU in degrees Celsius. - VP FPGA Temperature (C) the temperature of the frame video processor FPGA in degrees Celsius. - IO FPGA Temperature (C)-the temperature of the frame I/O processor FPGA in degrees Celsius. - Fan 1 Speed speed and status of fan 1 in the frame. - Fan 2 Speed speed and status of fan 2 in the frame. - Fan 3 Speed speed and status of fan 3 in the frame. - Power Supply 1 is power supply 1 connected to a power source. - Power Supply 2 is power supply 2 connected to a power source. - Allocated DVEs where DVE channels are allocated in the switcher. - DashBoard Connections the IP addresses of all the DashBoard connections to the switcher, including panels.
-The port number after the IP address indicates the role each DashBoard connection is filling.
-Refer to MultiPanel on page 143 for more information.
+- TSL UMD 3.1 Server Port the network port that the switcher is listening on for TSL 3.1 UMD commands. - TSL UMD 5 Server Port the network port that the switcher is listening on for TSL 5 UMD commands. - Temperature status of the ambient temperature in the frame. - CPU Temperature (C) the temperature of the frame CPU in degrees Celsius. - VP FPGA Temperature (C) the temperature of the frame video processor FPGA in degrees Celsius. - IO FPGA Temperature (C) the temperature of the frame I/O processor FPGA in degrees Celsius. - Fan 1 Speed speed and status of fan 1 in the frame. - Fan 2 Speed speed and status of fan 2 in the frame. - Fan 3 Speed speed and status of fan 3 in the frame. - Power Supply 1 is power supply 1 connected to a power source. - Power Supply 2 is power supply 2 connected to a power source. - Allocated DVEs where DVE channels are allocated in the switcher. - This DashBoard Connection the IP address of the DashBoard system you are currently using to connect to the switcher.
+The text after the IP address indicates whether the connection is as Main, Satellite, or SoftPanel and the port being used.